Tag Archives: customer service training

 In Customer CARE 102, we will educate you on how to CARE for your customers:

-• COMMUNICATE with each customer with a smile, eye contact, and polite interaction.
+• COMMUNICATE with every customer with a smile, eye contact, and polite interaction.
 Inform each customer transparently and interactively of the product’s or service’s function, liabilities, and advantages to the customer.
-Listen empathetically to understand the customer’s questions and concerns.

 • ACKNOWLEDGE each customer’s presence and value to you and your business.